kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 }
 ```

-Not terribly complicated, though I appreciated that it handled the pathing for me as well as linking to the files.

-Additionally, I mentioend needing to replace post metadata.
-It did two things I really liked.
-One: when I asked it to replace metadata, it not only did that for multiple posts, but it applied a pretty thoughtful transformation.

-Here's what I asked:

-> Migrate the date field and provide a description for the blog posts
+What impressed me most was how Cursor handled metadata updates.
+When I asked it to "Migrate the date field and provide a description for the blog posts", it did something clever:

 Before: